Recently gluten-free and once a baker by profession, my mission is to adapt old favorite recipes to make this lifestyle

 - Crystalised ginger pieces

 - Line your cake tin/pan, lightly oiling it to help your cake release easily.
 Preheat your oven to a low setting: 180°C.

 - Prepare your cake batter: In the bowl of a stand mixer, add soft butter and brown sugar.
 Beat them together for a few minutes until light and fluffy.

 - Beat the eggs with a fork.
 With the mixer running, add the eggs little by little to the cake.
 (Don't worry if the mixture looks curdled; the addition of the flour will sort that out.)

 - With the machine on a slower speed, add the ginger syrup and molasses (or carob syrup).
 Gradually add the flour, ground ginger, baking powder, and optional xanthan gum, one tablespoon at a time, until it is all incorporated.

 - Now for the last few ingredients: Add the ground almonds followed by the milk then lastly the grated root ginger and the chopped pieces of stem ginger.

-- Pour the batter into the baking tin, spreading it so to be even.
+- Pour the batter into the baking tin, spreading it evenly.
 Bake in the middle of the oven for approximately 40 to 50 minutes (times vary depending on your oven type).
 You will know when your cake is done; it will be springy and firm to the touch in the centre.

 - Leave the cake to cool in the tin for 10 minutes.
 Then carefully transfer to a baking rack to finish cooling.

 - To make the icing: Add lime or lemon juice little by little to the icing sugar until you get the consistency of thick cream.
 You may not need all the juice.

 - Spread the icing over the top of the cake only, allowing it to drizzle down the sides.
 Cut your crystalized ginger into 15 pieces and place it on the cake so that when you cut it you have 15 squares of cake with a piece of ginger in the middle of each.
 Perfect with a cup of tea!